 Your risk assessment should help you to work out if you need to do air monitoring.
 Some indicators of a need for monitoring may include:

-If you are still unsure, consult an occupational hygienist for advice.
+If you are unsure whether air monitoring is required, consult an occupational hygienist for advice.

 The bottom of the cabinet is designed to hold spills and should not be used for storage.